marc-mccarthy/async-await-starter/README.md

   - In your terminal, navigate to the directory where you want to clone this repo.
   - Execute `git clone git@github.com:YOUR-USERNAME/YOUR-REPO-NAME.git`, replacing the placeholders with actual values.

+- [ ] **Create Database in PostgreSQL (using Postico)**:

+  - Create a database named `async-await-starter-db` in Postico with the values in your `pool.js` file.
+  - Copy and paste the content from your `database.sql` into your PostgreSQL database.
+  - Run the queries in the new database to populate your tables with data.

 - [ ] **Install Node Dependencies**:

   - In the terminal, navigate to the folder you cloned this repo and run the following: